 Who is Stacey Solomon?

 Stacey Solomon is a singer and TV presenter who first appeared in the public eye in 2009 when she appeared on the sixth series of The X-Factor where she finished in third place.
 Stacey then went on to win the tenth series of I'm a Celebrity...
 Get Me Out of Here!

 Stacey Solomon's kids

-Stacey is currently pregnant with her fourth child and second with Joe.
+Stacey recently gave birth to a daughter in October, her fourth child and second with Joe.

 Stacey has been with her partner actor and presenter Joe Swash since 2016 although the couple have been friends since 2010.
 They share a son together, Rex who was born in 2019, joining their family which comprises of Stacey's two sons from previous relationships and Joe's son.

 Stacey Solomon on her first week as a new mum